-YEAH Fellows are graduate or senior-level undergraduate students who act as mentors and peers to facilitate student teams participating in multitudinous virtual classrooms organized by the YEAH Network.
-A critical responsibility of YEAH Fellows is to prepare students to have the common vision of sharing knowledge and experience gained in the YEAH classrooms at international platforms like the Conference of Parties (COP).
+YEAH Fellows are graduate or senior-level undergraduate students who act as mentors and peers to facilitate student teams participating in courses, conferences, workshops, and other activities organized by the YEAH Network.
+A critical responsibility of YEAH Fellows is to prepare students to actively participate in the annual UNFCCC sessions of the Conference of Parties (COP).
 Fellows are nominated by YEAH member institutions for periods ranging from a month to a year or more.

 Eugene Brown Agyei